builddaytamu/Build-Day-2016-TAMU/Data/README.md

-For this Hackathon, you can use any kinds of publicly available data, i.e. any data that is officially shared with the public by the Texas A&M University or other institutions. **All teams must use at least some TAMU historic data**, but you can also augment with additional data sources.
+For this Hackathon, you can use any kinds of publicly available data, i.e. any data that is officially shared with the public by the Texas A&M University or other institutions.
 For those .doc/.docx/.pdf files, please click "View Raw" to download them.

 For example: